sumansouravsingh/drawsignature/README.md

 3rd -> color in which to draw (default : black)
 4th -> Add or remove border (1 or 0)
 Also download the signature if you want to.
-To remove the border from the canvas simply comment out the line - cElem.setAttribute("style","border :1px solid black");